 Microsoft Azure offers load balancing options for different OSI communication layers.

-Azure Application Gateways are web traffic load balancer (OSI layer 7) which allow routing based on URLs or HTTP request attributes, support SSL termination and round robin routing for traffic load balancing.
+Azure Application Gateways are web traffic application load balancer (OSI layer 7) which allow routing based on URLs or HTTP request attributes, support SSL termination and round robin routing for traffic load balancing.
 Web Application Firewalls (WAF) protect against common vulnerabilities and exploits like SQL injection attempts, XSS, DDoS

-Azure Load Balancer (basic or standard) distribute incoming internet TCP / UDP traffic on OSI layer 4.
+Azure Load Balancer (basic or standard) distribute incoming internet TCP / UDP traffic on OSI tranport layer 4.
 Standard load balancer with two healthy endpoints support high-availability with 99.99% SLA.
 Public load balancers provide outbound connections with endpoints for VMs or VMSS.
 Internal load balancers provide private IPs, but can also be accessible in hybrid scenarios from on-premise.

 Some DDoS (Distributed Denial of Service) attack examples on different OSI layers are listed below: